rtbenfield/khepri/scarab/README.md

 ### Dev Server

-Unlikely most build tools, the Scarab dev server does not start a web server.
+Unlike most build tools, the Scarab dev server does not start a web server.
 However, it does provide functions for handling standard JavaScript `Request` objects and responding with standard `Response` objects.
 This aligns with the goals of remaining JavaScript runtime agnostic and relying on web platform standards.

 Wrappers for JavaScript runtimes can start a web server and map their request/response types to the standard types, if needed.